usainzg/dotfiles/dot_config/nvim/vimrcREADME.md

 -*- llvm/utils/vim/README -*-

-This directory contains settings for the vim editor to work on llvm *.ll and tablegen *.td files.
+This vimrc contains settings for the vim editor to work on llvm *.ll and tablegen *.td files.
 It comes with filetype detection rules in the (ftdetect), syntax highlighting (syntax), some minimal sensible default settings (ftplugin) and indentation plugins (indent).